-We saved Inle Lake for last on our Myanmar itinerary because we had such high hopes.
-It seems [...]
+We saved Inle Lake for last on our Myanmar itinerary because we [...]

 The old town of Bagan is fascinating and maybe one of the top places in the world to see the sunset over the thousands of pagodas.

 Although there are 2,000+ pagodas still standing, the crumbling temples are each unique with different shapes, sizes and designs (some are filled with ancient paintings while others have multiple tiers to keep climbing til you reach the very tip top).
-Some of our friends said they’d spend a few days less in Bagan because, by this point in their trip they were [...]
+Some of our friends said they’d spend a few days less in Bagan because, by this [...]

 Bagan is mystical, magical + inexplicable, all in one.
 There is a well-known saying of the Burmese people: “If you are a real Myanmar, you must have been to Bagan.”